Carlos Correa Player Props: Twins vs. Red Sox

 Carlos Correa At The Plate

-- Correa leads Minnesota with 52 hits and a team-best slugging percentage of .410.
+- Correa has an OPS of .711, fueled by an OBP of .301 and a team-best slugging percentage of .409 this season.

-- In 14.5% of his games this year, he has gone deep, and 3.3% of his trips to the plate.
+- He has gone deep in 14.3% of his games this year, and 3.3% of his plate appearances.

-- He has scored in 18 games this year, with multiple runs three times.
+- He has scored in 18 games this season (28.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.